solana-foundation/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

 calculates the total fees required for the transaction message.
 Then we verify that the fee-payer has a minimum balance of: `per-transaction base fees` + `prioritization fees` +
-`Millilamports per CU set by SetProgramRebatableAccountWriteFees` * `requested CUs set by SetComputeUnitLimit`.
+`Microlamports per CU set by SetProgramRebatableAccountWriteFees` * `requested CUs set by SetComputeUnitLimit`.

 Where PRAW fees is :
-`Millilamports per CU set by SetProgramRebatableAccountWriteFees` * `requested CUs set by SetComputeUnitLimit`.
+`Microlamports per CU set by SetProgramRebatableAccountWriteFees` * `requested CUs set by SetComputeUnitLimit`.

 If the payer does not have enough balance, the transaction is not scheduled and